 It’s time we no longer skip over Lev.
 23:22.
 This verse is not there by accident.
 The love and sharing of the early church after Pentecost with their concern for the widows was real.
 Every year on Pentecost the Jews read the story of Ruth.
 It’s the story of how a righteous man named Boaz had compassion on a widowed Moabitess named Ruth, gleaning in his field for herself and her widowed mother-in-law, Naomi.
 Boaz practiced Lev.
 23:22.
 This eventually led to a lineage that included the Messiah.
 Ruth’s relation with Boaz in some ways represented Christ and the church.
 We, like Ruth, we’re once a people separated from God.
 We turned to God and, like Ruth was redeemed by Boaz (Ruth 4:1-12), we were redeemed by Christ and are betrothed to Him.
 It’s fitting in our approach to life, between the time when we receive His Holy Spirit (Pentecost) and the Last Trump when we meet Him in the air (Trumpets) that we look out for the needs of the widows, the fatherless and less fortunate brethren and in so doing fulfill the law of Christ.

 Yes, Lev.
 23:22 belongs where God put it and it is very much a part of God’s plan of salvation through Christ.
 It is not to be overlooked.
-Let’s be known by our love for one another.
+Let’s continue to work at being known by our love for one another.
 Let’s be a people who, like their Savior, are moved with compassion.
 Paul wrote, “Let each of you look out not only for his own interests, but also for the interests of others” (Phil.
 2:4).
 For an older member of your church who no longer drives, ask her what her favorite restaurant was and take her out to dinner.
 Sit and watch the ball game on TV with an older guy in an assisted living facility (which to him can be almost like a prison).
 Give him something to look forward to each week.
 Include those, both young and old, who can’t repay you in one of your family outings.
 Put a smile on their face and in so doing put a smile on God’s.
 He loves a cheerful giver.
 It’s more blessed to give than to receive.
 In the coming months and years give to others as you are able, not of necessity, but look for opportunities to help others and give.
 Whatever you do for those in need Jesus says you’re doing it to Him.
 Between the Pentecost and Trumpets of our lives let’s remember the widow, the fatherless, the stranger and the poor.
 It’s what Jesus and the Apostles did and taught.
 This and keeping oneself unspotted from the world is what Sanctification and pure religion is all about.

 Written by Lee Lisman